chattizen/citizens-handbook/_posts/hamilton-county/2014-03-08-county-commission.md

 layout: post
 categories:
     - hamco
+excerpt: |
+    The Hamilton County Commission is a legislative body consisting of nine elected representatives.
 ---

-The Hamilton County Commission is a legislative body consisting of nine elected representatives.